 Children are highly motivated and attentive during play, making it the perfect time to build language.
 Get down on the floor so that you are on your child’s level and talk through the pretend world that she created.
 You can narrate the scenes with simple phrases, add dialogue or corresponding sound effects, and expand on her expressions.
 Play is also a great time to practice following directions.
 I love songs with built-in directions, such as We Are the Dinosaurs by Laurie Berkner or We’re Going on a Bear Hunt by Michael Rosen.
 You can also engage in simple games such as Simon Says or create mini obstacle courses with furniture pieces.
 The more motivated your child is, the more likely they will be to listen and follow directions.

 - The Hierarchy of Imitation

 Imitation is a powerful skill!
-Teaching imitation is easiest when we go through the hierarchy of skills.
+Teaching imitation is easier when we go through the hierarchy of skills.
 Actions come first (arms up, touch nose, shake hands, etc.) Once your little one is consistently able to imitate simple actions, move to sounds.
 Silly, nonsensical sounds are usually imitated quickly because they are the most fun!
 Then, you can move to animal sounds (meow, woof), environmental sounds (beep beep, choo choo), and exclamations (uh oh, wow).
 After sounds, you can move to words.
 It’s best to start with simple one-word models and build up from there.
 It’s important to go slow and make sure that your little one is consistent before you move to the next step.
 I always say: the slower we go, the faster we will see progress!